The diagnostic and statistical manual of mental disorders classifies the following entities as impulse control disorders:

 The diagnostic criteria of pyromania involve identification of the following clinical features:

-- Deliberate lighting of fire on several occasions.
+- Deliberate lighting of the fire on several occasions.

 - Anxiety and tension before the occurrence.